AlexandreDecan/sismic/docs/execution.rst

 are blocking calls, i.e. they are performed synchronously.
 To allow asynchronous execution of a statechart, one has, e.g., to run the interpreter in a separate thread or to continuously loop over these calls.

-Module :py:mod:`~sismic.helpers` contains an :py:class:`~sismic.helpers.AsyncRunner` that provides basic support for continuous asynchronous execution of statecharts:
+Module :py:mod:`~sismic.runner` contains an :py:class:`~sismic.runner.AsyncRunner` that provides basic support for continuous asynchronous execution of statecharts:

-.. autoclass:: sismic.helpers.AsyncRunner
+.. autoclass:: sismic.runner.AsyncRunner
     :noindex: